Featured Photo: An old front track of American Black Bear

 After 5-10 minutes of backtracking, I was beginning to see more of the track.
 Then, in mud of just the right consistency–not too stiff, not too gooey–I was rewarded with some pretty full tracks!
 Not 100% showing all toes distinctly, but plenty enough!
 Mystery solved!
 I laughed to myself and felt the joy that comes when perseverance and determination pays off and I learn something new!

 Using these more full tracks, I could then interpret the “mystery tracks” I had seen originally.
 Below are duplicates of one of my original “mystery” images, one without annotation and one with the foot of an opossum marked over the track.
-Note that for the most part, only the metacarpal pads registered in this substrate and no toes were visible.
-To my inexperienced eye, it made it look like the metacarpal pad impressions were some kind of toes and they made no sense.
-But now that I understand the configuration of metacarpal pads and typical print placement in an opossum walk, these make sense.
+Note that for the most part, only the metacarpal and metatarsal pads registered in this substrate and no toes were visible.
+To my inexperienced eye, it made it look like the meta-pad impressions were some kind of toes and they made no sense.
+But now that I understand the configuration of meta-pads and typical print placement in an opossum walk, these make sense.

 Interestingly, this is the highest elevation and farthest east into the western Cascades that I have detected Virginia Opossum in Oregon, and it appears to be the highest elevation observation for the species of over 500 Oregon reports in iNaturalist.org.
 Of course they are most common at low elevations, as are humans, so that is where most of the reports come from.